lrodrig-ibm/dte-industrial-visual-analysis/README.md

 Select ``Create``

+Optional Step: The custom model will have a default name of ``Default Custom Model`` .
+You can choose to name your model something else by selecting the pencil icon next to the model name and using a model name such as Oil Pipeline Model.

 To train your custom model, you will need to upload the training data that is part of this github repository.
 Select the ``Browse``button on the right and select the 6 zip files containing the training image data which is found in this github repo under ``vr-image-training-data``.
 After the zip files have been uploaded, select all the zip files and then click on  ``Add to Model `` to add the files to the model that will be training.